We recently sat down with Medisanté‘s CEO, Gilles Lunzenfichter, to talk about Connected Care for Remote Patient Monitoring.

 Medisanté empowers connected care by putting the internet of things (IoT) to work for care teams.
 Its global telehealth device cloud delivers seamless device interoperability across vendor and country silos.

-It connects direct-to-cloud a broad range of medical devices instead of relying on mobile apps on smartphones and many APIs from proprietary device clouds.
+It connects a broad range of medical devices directly to the cloud instead of relying on mobile apps on smartphones and many APIs from proprietary device clouds.

-This new way to collect vital signs in Remote Patient Monitoring (RPM) and Decentralized Clinical Trials (DCT) has 3 major advantages for modern health IT system providers and their HCLS clients:
+This new way to collect vital signs in Remote Patient Monitoring (RPM) and Decentralized Clinical Trials (DCT) has three major advantages for modern health IT system providers and their HCLS clients: